How To Insulate A Camper For Winter Use

-But, with that being said, the cold weather can be tough on your vehicle (and you), so it’s crucial to plan well.
+That said, the cold weather can be tough on your vehicle (and you), so it’s crucial to plan well.

 The real challenge in keeping a camper warm in winter is to ensure that it’s adequately insulated.

-Indeed, some campers are equipped with optional winter packages, but if yours isn’t, don’t worry.
+Some campers are equipped with optional winter packages, but if yours isn’t, don’t worry.
 You can get your RV in winter camping shape in just a few steps.

 Whether you have a new or old RV, here are a few tips on how to insulate a camper for winter use and make the most of your recreational investment.